 Slow cooker cheeseburger soup, originally from Taste of Home, is a rich and creamy, cheesy soup made with ground beef, potatoes, onions, and carrots in a Velveeta base with a mildly spicy kick.
 This Crock Pot soup is a huge hit and makes enough for a crowd.

 My original cheeseburger soup recipe, based on an old Taste of Home recipe, has been the #1 recipe on my blog since 2017.
 It has been viewed 5 million times since I published it in 2009 and shared over 65,000 times on Pinterest.

-The original cheeseburger soup recipe goes together pretty quickly, but it still takes most of an hour to prepare.
+The original cheeseburger soup recipe goes together pretty easily, but it still takes at least an hour to prepare.

 I wanted to come up with a way to make cheeseburger soup take less time without sacrificing the flavors and texture that we all love so much.